DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2024-04-12-redesigning-support-forms.md

 We are redesigning our support forms to meet the user needs of our support staff.

-Additionally, we can better set expectation of SITs who's intend to make a change in their training circumstances.
+Additionally, we can better set expectations of SITs who intend to make a change in their training circumstances.

 ## Why we did this work